Eczema: Getting The Symptoms Under Control

 LED Light Therapy might sound like ‘space-age’ science but using the power of light to heal and strengthen the body dates back to ancient Egyptian and Greek times.
 You can read more about the development of LED Light Therapy and how it works in our blog: Lighting The Way To Healthy Looking Skin.

-If LED Light Therapy sounds like a plan for your skin, then visit the skin experts at Brazilian Beauty.
+If LED Light Therapy sounds like a plan for your skin, then visit the skin experts at Believe in Beautiful.
 They’ll start with an in-depth skin analysis and consultation to determine your skin’s individual needs, then create a customised treatment plan.

 With nine conveniently located clinics across Brisbane, booking an appointment is easy.
-Simply clickhere or visit the Brazilian Beauty website to learn more about their extensive range of treatments, services, and skincare.
+Simply clickhere or visit the Believe in Beautiful website to learn more about their extensive range of treatments, services, and skincare.